ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Add User To Groups
 Adds the specified IAM user to the specified groups.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_group_names is a comma separated list of IAM group names.
+Parameter aws_iam_group_names is a comma-separated list of IAM group names.

 Example workflows that use this Resilient function include `Example: AWS IAM: Add User To Group`.